Link Menu Expand (external link) Document Search Copy Copied

 Protect

-• Storage deduplication appliances through proprietary mechanism such as immutability or protected snapshots
+• Storage appliances through proprietary mechanism such as immutability or protected snapshots

-By following the rule, you create multiple layers of resiliency and security.
+The goal is to create multiple layers of resiliency.
 Data and workloads will be made immutable (protection against deletion and modification), stored offline (protected against insider threats), air-gapped (protected against insider and other business continuity disasters e.g. fire, flood, earthquake, etc).

 Protecting your infrastructure successfully is all about understanding the current attack vectors; what and whom you are protecting the Veeam infrastructure against.
 Knowing what and whom you are protecting against makes it easier to take the correct countermeasures.
 One of those countermeasures is hardening.

-Looking at the different Veeam Backup & Replication components you must protect the following components:
+Looking at the different Veeam Backup & Replication components, you must protect:

 • Veeam Backup Server